jejellyroll-fr/fpdb-3/README.md

 >database
 - not working mysql connector on py3.1x -> import MySQLdb (TO DO: find solution )
-- psql not tested (TO DO)
+- psql not tested (Tested OK)
 - try bdd on containers (TO DO)
 >translation-language
-- not working translation -> from icu import Locale(TO DO: find better solution)
+- not working translation -> from icu import Locale(TO DO: find better solution- rework - need to finish)
 >pokerstove
 - add odds calc (fast solution-> use Pokerprotools online WIP) -> prokerprotool is down (TO DO: other option install on pc, or use other lib ploev,treys...
 WIP)
 - update poker-eval lib (https://github.com/jejellyroll-fr/poker-eval)->added 5 cards PLO, 5 card PLO8 and 6 card PLO -> OK